k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Broadway enables you to graphically render your business and data flows and modify them with a set of visual and draggable elements, each acting as a function, source or target.

 - Graphit&#39;s APIs Generator:
 [Graphit](/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md) is a Fabric utility used to dynamically generate CSV, XML and JSON documents.
-It is useful for the design and generation of [Fabric Web Service](/articles/15_web_services_and_graphit/01_web_services_overview.md) customized responses whose content is formatted during its execution according to specific parameters pertaining to the Web Service calls and the LUI in use.
+It is useful for the design and generation of [Fabric Web Service](/articles/15_web_services_and_graphit/01_web_services_overview.md) customized responses, whose content is formatted during its execution according to specific parameters pertaining to the Web Service calls and the LUI in use.

 ## 4. Search